 A gift of continuing education through the IAFE Education Foundation scholarship provides a tangible commitment to the future of the fair and expositions industry.
 The IAFE Education Foundation, through the generosity of donors, disperses over $17,000 scholarship dollars annually.
 Each recipient must be a member of the IAFE and meet the scholarship requirements.
 Scholarships added when available.
+If you would like to help the future of the fair industry, click here to learn about establishing a scholarship.

 Rhonda Livingstone “Dream Big” Memorial Scholarship

-The Rhonda Livingstone “Dream Big” Memorial Scholarship was established by Marlene Jolliffe in 2019 in memory of a long-time IAFE member, Rhonda Livingstone.
+The Rhonda Livingstone “Dream Big” Memorial Scholarship was established in 2019 in memory of a long-time IAFE member, Rhonda Livingstone.
 Since 2002, Rhonda served as manager of the Bonner County Fair in Idaho and was a graduate of the IAFE Institute of Fair Management.
 Rhonda had a “Dream Big” attitude that catapulted the Bonner County Fairgrounds to International status.
 The scholarship can be used for payment of registration fees associated with IAFE events, including the Institute of Fair Management and travel costs associated with IAFE events.
 Applications due to Lori Hart by Aug.
-31, 2019.
+31, 2020.

 Fair Publishing House Scholarship